impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 COMPREPLY=()
 ```

 Here we initialize a variable called `COMPREPLY`, giving it the initial value of an empty array.
-[According to the Bash docs](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion){:target="_blank" rel="noopener"}, `COMPREPLY` functions similarly to the `reply` variable in `zsh`:
+[According to the Bash docs](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion){:target="_blank" rel="noopener" }, `COMPREPLY` functions similarly to the `reply` variable in `zsh`:

 > `COMPREPLY`
 >